-0.5m healthcare workers to get Covid vaccine in 1st phase
+0.5m healthcare workers to get COVID vaccine in 1st phase

 However, the allocated amount is not enough for covering the entire population of the country,” he said.
 “We are not procuring the vaccine only from Sinopharm but in parallel to this, we are negotiating with other companies too including CanSino Bio (another Chinese company), AstraZeneca, Sputnik (Russian) and Pfizer,” informed the special assistant.

-To a question if Pakistan is considering buying the vaccine from India, Dr Faisal said: “We are not buying any vaccine from India directly.”
+To a question whether Pakistan is considering buying the vaccine from India, Dr Faisal said: “We are not buying any vaccine from India directly.
+However, if any supplier from whom we will procure the vaccine has got it manufactured from India, I can't say anything.
+This is totally up to the supplier.”

-Besides, the government is also in contact with Gavi, the Vaccine Alliance which will provide free of cost vaccine to lower middle income countries.
+Besides, the government is also in contact with Gavi the Vaccine Alliance which will provide free of cost vaccine to lower middle income countries.
 The Covax vaccine co-led by Gavi will cover almost 20 per cent of the population of Pakistan and it will be free.
 When asked about the Sinopharm vaccine per dose price, Dr Faisal said he doesn’t know about the vaccine price.
+Even if he knew, he wouldn’t reveal it because as per the agreement, the price can’t be disclosed.

 “We have three priorities: efficacy, availability and price.
 The cabinet committee is taking procurement decisions on the basis of these three elements.
 Our bilateral negotiations with the vaccine manufacturing companies are also based on these three rules.
 The cabinet committee will continue working until the last person in the country receives the vaccine,” commented Dr Faisal.
-Dr. Faisal said: “I am not a member of the cabinet but I along with Dr Sania Nishtar, Dr Asad Hafeez, Secretary Health and NIH top officials are assisting the committee.”
+When asked if there is any technical committee to assist the cabinet body in the procurement of the vaccine.
+Dr. Faisal said: “I am not a member of the cabinet but I along with Dr Sania Nishtar, Dr Asad Hafeez, Secretary Health and NIH top officials are assisting the committee.
+After the first phase is completed, we will immunize the second category which includes the remaining healthcare workers, aged population and others.
+The procurement of vaccine is a moving target and it’s not fixed that we will have to obtain the vaccine from one company only,” said Dr Faisal.